moonshine-ai/moonshine-tflite/README.md

 python transcribe.py
 ```

 The `transcribe.py` script gives an example of how to run speech recognition in Python using the TFLite interpreter.
 This repository already includes TFLite versions of the Moonshine models in the `models` folder and it uses those by default.
-The script uses the class definition in `model.py`, and takes three optional arguments:
+The script uses the class definition in `model.py`, and takes four optional arguments:

-- The path to a WAV file containing audio that you want to convert into text.
+- `--audio`: The path to a WAV file containing audio that you want to convert into text.
 This defaults to `assets/beckett.wav` if not specified.

-- The name of the model architecture to use, either `tiny` or `base`.
+- `--model-name`: The name of the model architecture to use, either `tiny` or `base`.
 Defaults. to `base`.

-- Path to a folder containing the four model files necessary for inference.
+- `--model-dir`: Path to a folder containing the four model files necessary for inference.
 If none is specified, defaults to `models` and loads the model files in this repository.

+- `--benchmark`: Run a benchmark to provide latency information.

 ## Model Files